paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Friendly Service
 type: review
 rating: 5
 location:
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Very speedy and friendly service when in desperate need for recovery, thank you.